Skip to main content

 Entry Requirements

-ENGLISH LANGUAGE: Applicants who do not have English as their first language must ensure they satisfy English Language requirements.
-For entry to undergraduate courses, a minimum score of 5.5 in an IELTS exam is required.
-For postgraduate courses, a minimum of 6.0 is required.
+Applicants who do not have English as their first language must ensure they satisfy English Language requirements.
+For entry to undergraduate courses, a score of 5.5 in an IELTS or equivalent exam is required.
+For postgraduate courses, a score of 6.0 in an IELTS or equivalent exam is required.
 It is the responsibility of the applicant to ensure their English proficiency meets these requirements.

 Course Web Page